NDC Lactation Modules

 How long will it take to make your way through each module?

-Each module is expected to take a health professional at least ten hours of self-paced reading, listening or viewing of content marked mandatory.
+Each module is expected to take a health professional about eight hours of self-paced reading, listening or viewing of the content marked mandatory.
+Each module offers the latest, comprehensive information relevant to clinical practice on that particular topic.

 For how long will you be able to access the module and its content?